Do you worry that your husband won’t bond with the baby? Does your husband seem to ignore the kids?

 He works hard all day.
 He really is exhausted.
 You’ve split the labor and decided you’ll do the childcare; now live with it.

-I understand that sometimes we have to say that in regards to housework.
-Sure, we’d like him to help out more around the house, but if he won’t, the best thing to do is to get more organized yourself and figure out ways to make the housework easier on you, even if he never pitches in.
+I understand that sometimes we have to say he gets a pass in regards to housework.
+Sure, we’d like him to help out more around the house, but if he won’t, the best thing to do is to get more organized and figure out ways to make the housework easier on you, even if he never pitches in.
 In fact, I wrote a whole book about that (To Love, Honor and Vacuum: When you feel more like a maid than a wife and a mother).

 I know you can’t change your husband, and I do think that sometimes you have to let things go.

-So with that in mind, I thought I would tackle the topic of how to help your husband develop a relationship with your children.
-I don’t have 5 ways to “make” him, but I do have 5 ways to change the dynamic so that he is more likely to be involved:
+So with that in mind, I thought I would tackle the topic of how to help dad bond with baby–or bond with your older toddlers and develop his own relationship with them.
+I don’t have 5 ways to “make” him (you can’t change anyone else!), but I do have 5 ways to change the dynamic so that he is more likely to bond with them and be involved:

 When my oldest daughter was born I hugged her close, and held her gently, and sang to her.
 My husband picked up this newborn baby and started bouncing her vigorously.
 My heart rate went up.
 I wanted to grab my baby from him and tell him he was hurting her.

-There was only one problem: he was a pediatrician.
+There was only one problem: my husband is a pediatrician.
 He knew more about baby wellness than I did.
 And so I bit my tongue.
 And sure enough, the first time Becca ever smiled or giggled was when Keith was bouncing her.
 He knew what he was doing.

 Had he not been a pediatrician, I likely would have told him to stop.